• Loading results...

-Staying active, not smoking, and adopting healthy eating habits are important ways to manage stable angina.
-Your health care professional may also prescribe medicine to help.
-Some of the medications help control the risk factors that lead to angina and coronary artery disease, while others help manage the symptoms.
+Staying active, not smoking, and adopting healthy eating habits are important ways to control your symptoms.
+Medications prescribed by your health care team may also help.
+Some of the medications help lessen the risk of factors that lead to angina and heart disease, while others help ease symptoms

 Your health care professional will help you find the best combination of medications and treatments to manage your condition.

-Several medications are used to manage the symptoms of angina.
+Several medications are used to control the symptoms of angina.

 Beta blockers help ease the work the heart has to do by slowing down your heart rate and lowering your blood pressure.
 If you have had a heart attack, these medications will help prevent another one and help you live longer.

-Nitroglycerin and nitrates increase the blood flow to the heart by opening up, or dilating, the blood vessels in the body.
+Nitroglycerin and nitrates increase blood flow to the heart by opening up, or dilating, the blood vessels in the body.
 This allows blood to flow to the heart muscle more easily when coronary arteries are narrowed.
 It also decreases the workload on the heart to supply blood to the body.
-Long-acting versions of these medications are also commonly used.
+There are commonly long-acting versions, but there are also fast-acting versions that go under the tongue.

 Calcium channel blockers, like beta blockers, help ease the work the heart has to do by slowing down your heart rate and lowering your blood pressure.
 Not all medications of this type will slow down heart rate as well as others, but they are all useful to lower high blood pressure.
 They are not used if your heart is weak.

-Ranolazine works directly at the heart to help it relax better.
-It helps the heart muscle not have to work as hard.
-Unlike other medications used in angina, it is able to do this without changing your blood pressure or your heart rate.
+Ranolazine may be prescribed in some cases.
+This medicine helps the heart relax and not have to work as hard.
+Unlike other medications used for angina, it is able to do this without changing your blood pressure or your heart rate.

 Opening up narrowed coronary arteries to restore blood flow to the area of the heart muscle that is not getting enough can relieve the symptoms of angina.
 There are two main ways to restore blood flow to the heart: